 The 4L80e is not have a six-speed transmission.
 The 4L80e is a four-speed automatic transmission with four forward gears and one reverse gear.
 However, there are revamped versions of the 4L80e called the TCI 6X 6-speed GM automatic transmission.

-It is designed for applications like GM SBC, Pontiac, BBC, LS, and even Chrysler and Ford vehicles.
+It is designed for applications such as GM SBC, Pontiac, BBC, LS, and Chrysler and Ford vehicles.
 The transmission’s versatility allows it to fit into several engines.
 It can be outfitted to the Chevy small block engines, big block engines, and the LS series engines.

 What does the E stand for in the 4L80e?